unsol/design/README.md

 # EVM 2.0 (eWASM) DESIGN

 EVM 2.0 is am experimental VM for Ethereum that uses Webassembly as the ISA.
-This design follow Wasm's [design](https://github.com/WebAssembly/design) which should be referenced for further details.
+This design follows Wasm's [design](https://github.com/WebAssembly/design) which should be referenced for further details.

 > WebAssembly or wasm is a new, portable, size- and load-time-efficient format.
 WebAssembly is currently being designed as an open standard by a W3C Community Group.